ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/gameplay/2d_rotation.markdown

 *Hovering over [Transform.Rotation](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/class_reference/transform.markdown#rotation-zero-engine-doc)*

-As you can see, rotational data is saved as a [Quaternion](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/zilch_base_types/quaternion.markdown).
+As you can see, rotational data is saved as a [Quaternion](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/nada_base_types/quaternion.markdown).
 As a high-level developer, you do not need to know how Quaternions work, but you will need to know how to use them.
-In the `Properties Window`, Quaternions are represented by three angles that are the rotation of the object around the corresponding three axes; these are called Euler (pronounced “oil-er”) angles.
+In the `Properties Window`, Quaternions are represented by three angles that are the rotation of the object around the corresponding three axes; these are called Euler (pronounced ï¿½oil-erï¿½) angles.
 In this lesson, we will be working with a 2D game, so we only need to worry about the Z-axis rotation.

 Rotation  can be changed either through the `Properties Window` or via accessing the [Transform](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/class_reference/transform.markdown) component in script.